Westminster (painting)

+Westminster is a cityscape oil painting on canvas by the Italian artist Giuseppe De Nittis, from c.
+1875.
+It is held at a private collection.

+History and description

-Westminster is a c.1875 cityscape oil painting by the Italian artist Giuseppe De Nittis.
-It features a view from Westminster Bridge in Central London looking towards the Houses of Parliament.
+It features a view from Westminster Bridge, in Central London, looking towards the Houses of Parliament.
 De Nittis was a member of the Impressionist movement and his style shows the influence of earlier works of the River Thames by Claude Monet.
-It was of then ten views of London commissioned from the artist by the British banker Kaye Knowles.
+It was of the ten views of London commissioned from the artist by the British banker Kaye Knowles.
 It is sometimes dated later to around 1878 and has been known by the title Palace of Westminster, London.
 It was displayed at the Exposition Universelle of 1878 in Paris.
 Today it is in a private collection.